 The Lady of the Rockies is huge, but from Butte, looking across the toxic open pit lake, she is just a white nub along a rocky ridge.
 Get up close, though, and she looms 90 ft., the largest Virgin Mary statue in North America.

-Adickes was told that the welder made the Lady's head and hands first, for a statue 120 feet tall.
+Adickes was told that Bob made the Lady's head and hands first, for a statue 120 feet tall.
 "But then the FAA told them that anything taller than 90 feet would need a blinking light on its head."
 So the statue was built 90 feet tall -- and its head and hands are consequently way too big.

 "It's only made of 16-gauge steel," Adickes told us, marveling at its durability.
 "You can rap on it.
 It makes a wonderful sound."